Travel Lite announces the 2017 Travel Lite Air and pushes their lightweight hard side truck camper line to the furthest possible extreme.

-In 2014 it was the Illusion series. in 2015, it was the 625 Super Lite, followed by the Rayzr cabover-less brand.
+In 2014 it was the Illusion series.
+In 2015, it was the Travel Lite 625 Super Lite, followed by the Rayzr cabover-less brand.
 Then, just a few weeks ago, the phone rang again with yet another bold vision, something Dustin called, the “Air”.

 “It’s the lightest hard side truck camper we’ve ever made.
 In fact, I think it’s the lightest weight hard side truck camper any production truck camper manufacturer makes, period,” exclaimed Dustin, practically leaping through the phone with enthusiasm.

 “And that’s not all,” he continued.
 “The Air is going to be the same price anywhere in the United States, coast-to-coast.
 You’ll be able to buy an Air in California for the same price as Indiana or Florida, freight included.”

 This last statement, “freight included” is indeed a novel idea.
 As of now, the closer a dealership is to a factory, the lower the shipping cost will be for their truck camper inventory.
 This is why a Travel Lite in Indiana is less expensive than a Travel Lite in California, Florida, or Maine.

 Anyone who has read a truck camper bill of sale will tell you that shipping a truck camper is very expensive.
 To include that cost in the unit equally coast-to-coast will likely read as madness to the rest of the truck camper industry, but Dustin thinks he’s on to something big.

 And did I mention that the Air does not have any available options?
 It’s one price, one weight, that’s it.

 To get to the bottom of Air the concept and Air the camper, we talked to Dustin Johns, President of Travel Lite Campers.